iostream/chromatone-helper/README.md

   - voicings, e.g. `1 3 5 7`
   - rhythms, e.g. `1 1 3 1 2` (optional)
   - arpeggio patterns, e.g. `-1 1 -2 2 -3 3` (optional)
-  - chord definitions, combined to a progression, e.g. `2 5 1` (which reference all of the above)
+  - chord definitions, combined to a progression, e.g. `2 5 1` (which can reference all of the above)
 - Chords are visualized for Chromatone and zebra keyboard (in the latest version also guitar, bass, etc.)
 - Reaper-DAW integration (MIDI editor contents get replaced by the tool in realtime when you alter the input)